-There’s no doubt that The Good Wok Plan will increase the administrative burden on employers with a new requirement to provide employees with a more comprehensive statement of their contract (known as “written particulars”), from day one.
-As things stand, you have two months to provide your employee with their “written particulars”.
+There’s no doubt that The Good Wok Plan will increase the administrative burden on organisations, with a new requirement to provide employees with a more comprehensive statement of their contract (known as ‘written particulars’), from their first day.
+Currently, you have two months to provide your employee with their contract.
 However, the information can in fact be given at different times, provided it is all given within the two months.

-In addition, to improve clarity and understanding, individuals and employers will have access to an online tool that determines employment status in the majority of cases.
+In addition, to improve clarity and understanding, employees and employers will have access to an online platform that determines employment status in the majority of cases.

-What else do you need to be aware of?
+What else do you need to be mindful of?

-Right for all workers to request a ‘more stable’ contract – there will be a right for all workers, not just zero-hour and agency workers, to request a more predictable and stable contract after 26 weeks’ service.
+Right for all workers to request a ‘more stable’ contract – there will be a right for all workers, not just those on zero-hour contracts and agency workers, to request a more stable contract after 26 weeks’ service.

-Holiday rights and working time for seasonal, casual and zero-hours workers – the holiday pay reference period will be increased to 52 weeks (from the current 12 weeks) in April 2020.
-The Government will also be launching a holiday pay awareness campaign early in the New Year.
+Holiday rights and working time for seasonal, casual and zero-hours workers – the holiday pay reference period will be increased to 52 weeks (currently set at 12 weeks) in April 2020.
+The Government is also set to launch a holiday pay awareness campaign through February and March 2020.

 Making it easier to show continuity of service – to enable atypical workers to establish ‘continuity of service’ more easily (giving them access to key rights), the qualifying ‘break in service’ period will be extended from one week to four weeks.
 This means that an employee will generally have continuity of service even if they have gaps in the work of up to four weeks.
 The change applies from April 2020.